dbarkol/azure-event-grid-viewer/README.md

-# azure-event-grid-viewer
+# Azure Event Grid Viewer
-Live view of event from Azure Event Grid with ASP.NET Core and SignalR
+Live view of events from Azure Event Grid using ASP.NET Core and SignalR